Aethylred/dynaguppy/README.md

 DYNAmic Git managed pUPPet, Yeah!

-Dynaguppy](dynaguppy) is a self-deploying Puppet configuration that uses [Git](git) to manage Puppet Environments by mapping them to branches from a code repository.
+Dynaguppy](dynaguppy) is a self-assembling Puppet framework that uses [Git](git) to manage Puppet Environments by mapping them to branches from a code repository that it also manages.
 There is more detail on how Dynaguppy is set up in the [internal documentation](environments/production/README.md).
 [dynaguppy]:https://github.com/Aethylred/dynaguppy
 [git]:http://git-scm.com/

 # Vagrant

-There is a [testing harness set up for dynaguppy](https://github.com/Aethylred/dynaguppy-harness) using [Vagrant](http://www.vagrantup.com/) to provisions virtual machines into [VirtualBox](https://www.virtualbox.org/).
+There is a [testing harness for dynaguppy](https://github.com/Aethylred/dynaguppy-harness) using [Vagrant](http://www.vagrantup.com/) to provisions virtual machines into [VirtualBox](https://www.virtualbox.org/).
 Vagrant and VirtualBox will need to be installed and configured for your development and testing environment.
+Cloning Dynaguppy into the `etc-puppet` directory should be sufficient.

 # Installation

+Installation of Dynaguppy is mostly automated, however it does require some manual steps.
+In time these manual interventions are expected to be reduced.

 ## Bootstrapping the Puppet Master